hermannhueck/MusicService/Clients/MusicWebApp-Play-Scala-PlayWS-NoAuth/README.md

 -----------------------------

 The project uses the MVC (Model View Controller) pattern.
-The roles of this pattern are implemented in the respective packages: musicsvc.models, musicsvc.views and musicsvc.controllers.
+The roles of this pattern are implemented in the respective packages: _musicWebApp.models_, _musicWebApp.views_ and _musicWebApp.controllers_.

 Incoming HTTP requests are routed to the controllers.
 Routing is configured in conf/routes.
 This file specifies (in three columns)